trevorgokey/besmarts/README.md

 Geometry optimization uses the SciPy minimizer and can be installed using using a similar process as above with `besmarts-scipy`.

-Energy and gradient evaluations are implemented, but require partial charges.
-By default, `besmarts` with try to charge molecules using the `sqm` program from `ambertools` suite.
-Consequently, make sure `sqm` is in your path by installing via `conda` or by other means.
+Molecular mechanics energy and gradient evaluations are implemented, but require partial charges.
+By default, `besmarts` will try to charge molecules with `am1bcc` using the `sqm` program from `ambertools` suite.
+Consequently, make sure `sqm` is in your `PATH` by installing via `conda` or by other means.

 # Documentation